forensicmatt/RustyPrefetch/README.md

-A fast and cross platform Prefetch parser written in Rust that gives you the ability to query the records via [JMES Query](http://jmespath.org/).
+A fast and cross platform Prefetch parser written in Rust that gives you the ability to query the records via [JMESPath](http://jmespath.org/) queries.
 Output is [JSONL](http://jsonlines.org/).

 ## Build
 To build you must set LIBFWNT_BIN to the path that contains the compiled libscca library.
 You must also copy the compiled library to the same folder as the compiled rust tools.
 At some point I will try and copy the compiled library from LIBFWNT_BIN to the compiled paths from the build... but for now it is a manual job